 These don’t have to be bought specifically for your snake.
 Any Tupperware tub would do.
 If the snake is going to be inside for a long period of time, you should drill small holes in the top so that it can breathe properly.

 Pick a tub that has a lid that locks into place.
 This will stop the snake from getting loose while you’re transporting it.
-This one from on Amazon is a 14-gallon tub with a lid that snaps into place.

 |You can check on your snake to see if it’s happy if the tub is see-through||If the snake can see all around, it may feel vulnerable and get defensive|

 |You may have a suitable tub at home.||Snake might not fit in the tub|

 |You can put things in the tub with the snake, such as a substrate||The lid on the tub may not be as secure as you think, and the snake could get out.|